hafixah5/Article-Types-Classification/README.md

 - ohe.pkl
 - tokenizer.json

-:point_right: photos folder which contains the following images:
+:point_right: Images folder which contains the following images:
 - confusion matrix
 - epoch accuracy and epoch loss (from tensorboard)
 - model accuracy
 - model architecture
 - model architecture
 - model parameter

+:point_right: Logs folder (used for visualization in TensorBoard)

 ##  :rocket:  Project Usage
 1) This project is done using Python 3.8 on Google Colab.